Ron Artest Go Loco official video, with cameo by InsideHoops editor as a giant pandaPosted by Inside Hoops

 By Jeff Lenchiner

-I’ve been visiting Los Angeles since NBA All-Star weekend in mid February and have enjoyed wild, fun adventures during my extended time in Hollywood.
-And just when I thought this week, which already featured three straight days of Playboy parties, including two at the Playboy Mansion, couldn’t get any more interesting, I stumbled into getting cast as a panda bear in the new Ron Artest rap video for his song “Go Loco.”
+I’ve been visiting Los Angeles since 2011 NBA All-Star weekend in mid February and have enjoyed wild, fun adventures during my extended time in Hollywood.
+And just when I thought this week, which already featured three straight days of Playboy parties, including two days at the Playboy Mansion, couldn’t get any more interesting, I stumbled into getting cast as a giant panda in the new Ron Artest rap video for his song “Go Loco.”

-A producer then came to me and asked how I’d feel about wearing a panda bear costume.
+A producer then came to me and asked how I’d feel about wearing a giant panda costume.
 I assumed he was kidding and that it was his way of telling me to move or get out.
 But he was serious; it was in the script.
 Very few guys were left in the room at the time, and the wearer of the costume had to be tall, so there were actually very few candidates.
 I stand 6-3 and could handle it.

 How could I pass on such a prestigious opportunity?
 I said yes.